-Rigorous coursework, hands-on learning opportunities, and dedicated professors prepare you to earn National Interpreting Certification (NIC) and to qualify through the Educational Interpreter Performance Assessment (EIPA).
-You'll become proficient in American Sign Language, including finger spelling and linguistics.
-You'll also study Deaf culture and history, as well as the practical and ethical aspects of interpreting.
-You'll work with a native American Sign Language (ASL) instructor and have opportunities to interact with the Deaf community, sharpening your communication proficiencies.
+Quincy University’s curriculum will prepare you to earn National Interpreting Certification (NIC) and to qualify through the Educational Interpreter Performance Assessment (EIPA).
+From Introduction to Interpreting to American Sign Language V, you’ll become proficient in American Sign Language as well as study Deaf culture and the practical and ethical aspects of interpreting.

 - Students will participate in QU’s dedicated 150 hour practicum course to give them the experience they need to be successful in the field